linkeddata/rdflib.js/Documentation/update-manager.md

 ### Non-http(s) URI

-  * is editable if
+  * is editable if either

-    * document has triple declaring itself a ont:MachineEditableDocument
+    * document has triple declaring itself `a ont:MachineEditableDocument`
-    * or wac-allow header for document supports write for current user
+    * `wac-allow` header for document supports write for current user

-  * is updated using SPARQL PATCH if
+  * is updated using `SPARQL PATCH` if

-    * the response has one of the accept-patch or ms-author-via headers listed below
+    * the response has one of the `accept-patch` or `ms-author-via` headers listed below

-  * otherwise, is updated using PUT
+  * otherwise, is updated using `PUT`

 ### Http(s) URI

-  * is editable if
+  * is editable if both

-    * wac-allow header for document supports write for current user
+    * `wac-allow` header for document supports write for current user
-    * and the response has one of the accept-patch or ms-author-via headers listed below
+    * the response has one of the `accept-patch` or `ms-author-via` headers listed below

-  * is updated using SPARQL PATCH if
+  * is updated using `SPARQL PATCH` if any

-    * accept patch header is "application/sparql-update"
+    * `accept-patch` header is `application/sparql-update`
-    * or accept patch header is "application/sparql-update-single-match"
+    * `accept-patch` header is `application/sparql-update-single-match`
-    * or ms-author-via header contains the word "SPARQL"
+    * `ms-author-via` header contains the word `SPARQL`

-  * is updated using PUT if the ms-author-via header contains the word "DAV"
+  * is updated using `PUT` if the `ms-author-via` header contains the word `DAV`

 ### Web Sockets

-A different mechanism for updates using web sockets uses the `updates-via` header to send and receive using sockets.
-See <src/updates-via>
+Updates via web sockets use the `updates-via` header to send and receive.
+See [`../src/updates-via.js`](../src/updates-via.js)

 ### About Headers

 Headers include information from the server about how to interact with it.
-You can see the headers for any response with a command like `curl --head URI` which, on the Solid Community server produces something like this (note the `wac-allow,ms-author-via`, and `updates-via` headers):
+You can see the headers for any response with a command like `curl --head URI` which, on the Solid Community server, produces something like the following (note the `WAC-Allow`, `MS-Author-Via`, and `Updates-Via` headers):

 ```
 HTTP/1.1 200 OK